2020 Community of the Year Award Nominations are now open! Deadline for nominations is October 30, 2020.

-- Special consideration will be given to communities that mobilize citizens to complete an annual community-wide service initiative.
-Ideally, service initiatives target legacy projects, which are designed to develop long-term support for the community’s infrastructure, operations, and/or quality of life.
-These community volunteer initiatives should seek to impact areas of greatest need.
+Special consideration will be given to communities that mobilize citizens to complete an annual community-wide service initiative.
+Ideally, service initiatives target legacy projects, which are designed to provide long-term support for the community’s infrastructure, operations, and/or quality of life.
+These community volunteer initiatives should seek to impact the areas of greatest need.

-- Special consideration will be given to cities who join the Cities of Service coalition and, under Cities of Service guidelines, create a citywide service plan.
-For more information on joining the Cities of Service coalition, click here.
+Special consideration will be given to cities who join the Cities of Service coalition and, under Cities of Service guidelines, create a citywide service plan.
+For more information on the Cities of Service coalition, visit https://citiesofservice.org/.

 Does planning a Day of Service project or service initiative seem overwhelming?
-If so, download the free VolunteerAR Service Planning Toolkit, complete with timelines, checklists, sign-in sheets, and sample press releases and liability waivers.
+If so, download the free EngageAR Day of Service Planning Toolkit, complete with timelines, checklists, sign-in sheets, and sample press releases and liability waivers.

 Why should I nominate a community for the Volunteer Community of the Year Award?